gatsbyjs/gatsby/docs/docs/recipes.md

 import React, { useState, useEffect } from "react"
 ```

 2. Inside the component, wrap a function to fetch data in a `useEffect` hook so it will asynchronously retrieve data when the component mounts in the browser client.
-Then, `await` the result with the `fetch` API, and call the set function from the `useState` hook (in this case `setStarsCount`) to save the state variable (`starCount`) to the data returned from `fetch`.
+Then, `await` the result with the `fetch` API, and call the set function from the `useState` hook (in this case `setStarsCount`) to save the state variable (`starsCount`) to the data returned from `fetch`.

 ```jsx:title=src/pages/index.js
 import React, { useState, useEffect } from "react"